drscotthawley/botograder/README.md

 5. Create a Google Form for the Assignment whereby students can provide their names, emails, and "sharing links" to their Colab notebooks.
 Sample form: https://forms.gle/udBpUpHifdAwLmU96

-6. Generate a Google Sheets...shet from that form, and supply the sharing URL to *that* (e.g. https://docs.google.com/spreadsheets/d/16S5jfbbVWj3Os2MQNe0oTH08f7u8pLEduto9x0BtNc4/edit?usp=sharing) into botograder
+6. Generate a Google Sheet from that form, and supply the sharing URL to *that* (e.g. https://docs.google.com/spreadsheets/d/16S5jfbbVWj3Os2MQNe0oTH08f7u8pLEduto9x0BtNc4/edit?usp=sharing) into botograder

 ## Sample Usage: